BenLangmead/myrna/MANUAL.markdown

 ## The SRA toolkit

 The [Sequence Read Archive] (SRA) is a resource at the [National Center for Biotechnology Information] (NCBI) for storing sequence data from modern sequencing instruments.
 Sequence data underlying many studies, including very large studies, can often be downloaded from this archive.

 The SRA uses a special file format to store archived read data.
 These files end in extensions [`.sra`], and they can be specified as inputs to Myrna's preprocessing step in exactly the same way as [FASTQ] files.

 However, if you plan to use [`.sra`] files as input to Myrna in either [Hadoop] mode or in single-computer mode, you must first install the [SRA toolkit].
-Once the toolkit is installed, be aware of where it placed the `sra-dump` binary program.
+Once the toolkit is installed, be aware of where it placed the `fastq-dump` binary program.
 See the [SRA toolkit] page for details about how to download and install.
-We highly recommend installing the pre-compiled binaries rather than trying to build the SRA toolkit from source.
+We recommend installing the pre-compiled binaries rather than trying to build the SRA toolkit from source.

 When searching for the `fastq-dump` tool at runtime, Myrna searches the following places in order:

 1. The path specified in the [`--fastq-dump`] option
+2. The directory specified in the `MYRNA_FASTQ_DUMP_HOME` environment variable
-2. The system `PATH`
+3. The system `PATH`

 [Sequence Read Archive]: http://www.ncbi.nlm.nih.gov/books/NBK47533/
 [National Center for Biotechnology Information]: http://www.ncbi.nlm.nih.gov/